Have you heard of the Hong Kong Lam Tsuen Wishing Tree known locally as 林村許願樹.

 Also you might want to also visit the other famous wishing Tree called 元朗大樹下天后古廟 Yuen Lang Tin Hau Temple Wishing Tree.
 Read about this popular TVB location.

 Take the ever fantastic MTR to Tai Po Market stop (careful. it is the Tai Po MARKET stop).
+This is also the same MTR stop to go to Tze Shan Monastery 慈山寺

 This is on the blue line and usually you change to that line at Kowloon Tang stop.